FAQs

 Positive impacts included:

-What kinds of regulations will the City be considering?
+What kinds of regulations did the City consider?

-We will be considering a variety of regulatory tools, including:
+We considered a variety of regulatory tools, including:

 What will licensing look like?